tstuefe/JEP387/jep.md

 ------------

-Instead of modernizing the Metaspace allocator, we could get rid of it and instead allocate class metadata directly from C heap.
+Instead of modernizing the Metaspace allocator, we could get rid of it and allocate class metadata directly from C heap.
 The perceived advantage of such a move would be reduced code complexity.

 The Metaspace allocator (both in its current and in its proposed improved form) is an arena-based allocator, similar to ResourceAreas or Compiler Arenas.
 An arena-based allocator exploits the fact that data are not released individually but have a common lifetime and can be released in bulk.
 In case of Metadata that lifetime is bound to the class loader.